Suicide rates rising among young black children in U.S.

 “Along the same lines, for many years black youth have used mental health services less than white children and youth,” said Stacey Freedenthal of the University of Denver, who was not part of the new study.
 “This could be a factor in suicide rates, but why now when the differences in service use have existed for so long?”

-Suicide rates are also on the rise for black adolescents and adults, particularly among black males, Freedenthal told Reuters Health by email.
-“It’s possible that this increase in black children’s suicides is part of the same phenomenon.”
+Suicide rates declined for black adolescents and adults after an early rise in the 1990s, Freedenthal told Reuters Health by email.

 It’s also possible that child suicide may be more often investigated or reported in the black community than in the white community, but the actual suicide rates are the same, according to Carl L. Tishler of The Ohio State University Department of Psychiatry in Columbus, who was not part of the new study.